Election Info

 What is the last day to register to vote?

 The last day to register is 30 days prior to the election date.
-For the November 5, 2024 General Election, the last day to register to vote is Tuesday, October 15th.
-For the Primary Election, the last day to register to vote is February 3rd.
+For the November 5, 2024 General Election, the last day to register to vote is Tuesday, October 7th.

 How do I register to vote?